Skapupel/flask-course-work/README.md

 pip install -r requirements.txt
 ```

-### In file .env you should set the following variables:
+### File .env should be created in the project folder with the following variables:

 ```
 TELEGRAM_TOKEN=<your_token> # Your Telegram bot token